Get With the Program : Context and Neo-Romanticism

 like a black thread about

-to snap, as it strains past
+to snap, as it strains

-breaking point she reaches
+breaking point she

-for champagne, to celebrate—
+for champagne, to

-bubbles lunge up to break.
+bubbles lunge up to

 All through September and October, an eerie feeling hung in the air around me, and around Center City in general— a sense of something misplaced, and of energies moving in strange subterranean directions.
 For two weeks in November, Philly enjoyed unusually warm weather— I could not write, and suffered a minor nervous breakdown, distinguished by strange, shamanistic visions of grisly murders and violence in general, alternating with a sense that Center City was suffering a major internal meltdown, and that many of my new acquaintances were stooges of one form or another.
 The Aughts party was over.
 If blood had been spilled around me, I had not seen it— but, by late '09, I felt it intuitively.
+The recession had become a formidable claw.

 I also made an interesting decision in the middle of my shamanistic voyage— rather than assume that my visions qualified me as crazy, I would take what was visionary about my experience and embrace it.
 This played itself out in tactile terms— at one point on the voyage, I called, in a state of panic, to be taken into custody, so to speak.
 I went out of my apartment, and when I came back, they, the mental health goons, were waiting outside the building in an ambulance.
 Following a decisive instinct, I snubbed them, and resolved to take care of the rest of my voyage myself, rather than be tamed by others for my immersion in the visionary.
 As it turns out, all I needed to do was sleep for a few days.
 When I had regained my strength, I was ready to write on a level I never had before.
-The shamanistic voyage, macabre as it was, had been worth it.
+The shamanistic voyage, macabre, and solitary, as it was, had been worth it.

 By Thanksgiving, my feet touched earth again; and that's when Apparition Poems really started to take shape, especially when I hit twin towers like these: